Important Information for Faculty Applicants

 We look for candidates who are innovative, flexible, excellent teachers capable of developing interdisciplinary, seminar-style courses.
 Successful candidates are also expected to teach introductory and intermediate courses in their own fields.
 We prefer candidates who can teach the areas suggested in the job advertisement, but research field is open.

 Other duties include student advising, recruitment, and university service.
-The PhD is required by the beginning of the contract date; the preferred start date is August 1, 2013.
-Quest operates on a block (one course at a time) teaching system, and the teaching load for this position is six blocks per year.
+The PhD is required by the beginning of the contract date; the preferred start date is August 1, 2015.
+Quest operates on a block (one course at a time) teaching system, and the teaching schedule for this position is six blocks per year.

 We have neither faculty ranks nor tenure; all full-time faculty members are offered renewable contracts and hold equal rank.
 We are strongly committed to principles of academic freedom.
 While we offer moral, intellectual, and some financial support for the research interests of our faculty members, if you are interested primarily in a traditional academic career focused on research, please do not apply for this position.